dodie/tracing-paper-sketching/CONTRIBUTING.md

 Please use the following guidelines:

 - Try the changes on your device.
-- Make sure to respect existing formatting conventions.
-(Follow the same coding style as the code that you are modifying.)
+- Follow the same coding style as the code that you are modifying.
 - If necessary, update the documentation for the change you are making.
-- Write descriptive commit messages and add each logical change to a separate commit to make code review easier.
+- Write [descriptive commit messages](https://chiamakaikeanyi.dev/how-to-write-good-git-commit-messages/) and add each logical change to a separate commit to make code review easier.

 ### Useful links

 The project relies on React Native and Expo.
-Here are some useful links to get started with them.
+There are plenty of resources about this framework on the internet, but here are some useful links to get started.

 - https://facebook.github.io/react-native/docs/getting-started.html
 - https://docs.expo.io/versions/latest/distribution/building-standalone-apps